leveris133t/API-docs/onboarding.md

 ** RADIM RADIM RADIM **

-After execution of some specific types of steps We can starts one or more complementary processes on background.
-In order or get list of processes We recommend you to call `/processes/!list` endpoint in `/Onboarding - private part` after every execution of "private" step.
-Every process has defined `priority` field which determines a processing order of the processes.
+After execution of some specific types of steps we can start one or more complementary processes on background.
+In order to get list of processes we recommend you to call `/processes/!list` endpoint in `/Onboarding - private part` after every execution of "private" step.
+Every process has defined a `priority` attribute which defines the order of the processes, where the process with the lowest priority number will be the first.

-Some types of steps can have more complex flow to execute, see `steps[].stepType` field in `/process-definitions` resource and require some step type specific calls before its execution e.g. `Device setup` API.
+Some types of steps can have more complex flow to follow before they call the `execute`, see `steps[].stepType` attribute in `/process-definitions` resource and require some step type specific calls before its execution e.g. `Device setup` API.

 Some of them are triggered and executed asynchronously on the Back-end so We provides Consumers application with Event about changes in process  - `IB_ONBOARDING_PROCESS_CHANGED` event (see [Asynchronous Communication service](mw-gen-asynccomm-ib.md) to get more information).